ZygimantasLiutkus/fp_clone/JQ-CASE-STUDY.md

 ```

 `jq` also includes a lot of other features, like comparisons `==`,`!=` and filters `select`.
-You can check the [documentation](https://stedolan.github.io/jq/manual/) and the [tutorial](https://stedolan.github.io/jq/tutorial/) for more details, for now let's play a bit more with the data.
+You can check the [documentation](https://jqlang.github.io/jq/manual/) and the [tutorial](https://jqlang.github.io/jq/tutorial/11198540).

 So, given a list of meteorites with all coordinates, we can list all the meteorites that fell in the Netherlands.
 Of course, checking precise bounds is going to be hard, so let's just do a bounding box from [humdata.org](https://data.humdata.org/dataset/bounding-boxes-for-countries/resource/aec5d77d-095a-4d42-8a13-5193ec18a6a9):